MicrosoftDocs/azure-devops-docs/docs/notifications/concepts-email-recipients.md

 * **Members of team by role:** recipients are members of the team or group that have one of the selected roles (e.g. work item assignee)
 * **Team preference:** recipients are determined by the delivery setting of the team or group (_Do not deliver_, _preferred email address_, or _members of team_)
 * **Custom email address:** recipient is the specified email address
 * **Members of team:**: recipients are all members of the team or group, except members that have opted out of the subscription.
+> [!NOTE]
-Note: the default delivery setting of each member is honored, including groups that are members of the team or group.
+> The default delivery setting of each member is honored, including groups that are members of the team or group.

 ::: moniker-end